JoinColony/colonyJS/docs/_API_TokenLockingClient.md

 The `TokenLockingClient` is a standard interface for interactions with methods and events described in `ITokenLocking.sol`.
 These interactions are generally concerned token locking, such as locking and unlocking tokens.

-See [Clients](/colonyjs/components-clients) for information about initializing `TokenLockingClient`.
+See [Clients](/colonyjs/components-clients) for more information about initializing `TokenLockingClient`.

-See [ContractClient](/colonyjs/api-contractclient) for information about the `ContractClient` class.
+See [ContractClient](/colonyjs/api-contractclient) for more information about the `ContractClient` class.

 ## Table of Contents